AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Beyond ease of use, Aviatrix solutions solve many problems better than other products in each of the areas.
 This document summarizes these problems.
 Links to configuration documents are listed at the end of each section.

-We goal is to become your goto tool for all thing cloud networking.
+Our goal is to become your goto tool for all thing cloud networking.

 Datacenter to Cloud: Global Transit Network Solution